 Many longtime Capitals fans who've found this site have written to

-share memories, which gives me great pleasure and satisfaction -
+share memories, which gives me great pleasure and satisfaction;

 learning he's not the last man on Earth!

 Yet, it happened.
-The e-mail came from Dan, who goes by the appropriate handle of "Fansince74" on the team's message boards.
+The first e-mail came from Dan, who goes by the appropriate handle of "Fansince74" on the team's message boards.

 Among the 14,214 in attendance at Capital Centre on Feb.
 16, 1975, were me and my dad - and, as it turned out, Dan and his dad.
 It was the first NHL game either of us had ever gone to.

-Dan kindly e-mailed me the lineup from the game program and a pair of Montgomery Sentinel photos.
+Dan kindly attached the lineup from the game program and a pair of Montgomery Sentinel photos (below).
+The Caps beat the K.C.
+Scouts that night,3-0, the first shutout in team history.

 Start with the fact that 14,000 paid to see a team that had won just 5 of its first 57 games.

 As Russ White wrote in the Star-News, "With the last seconds of the game ticking away... a crescendo of cheers built."
-Indeed, music to the ears of one defenseman wearing the star-spangled sweater.
+Indeed, music to the ears of one defenseman wearing the

 "Yvon Labre... marvels at the crowds that the Capitals draw at home, and at the way the crowds back the Capitals.
 'All we hear are cheers.
 Don't think we can't hear,' Labre said later.
 'There is nothing wrong with our ears.'"